To start, I want to ask you a question. Think back to the last class you took. How much do you still remember?

 So if attention is so scarce to come by, what is the best way to learn something like coding?

 Immersive learning has been long known as one of the most effective ways to learn new skills.
 It’s is where you’re placed in an interactive environment to learn particular skills or replicate life-like scenarios.
 It can be done in a physical space, such as a bootcamp, or in a virtual environment, with a virtual reality headset.

 As technology has improved, and travel becomes increasingly more affordable, immersive learning has become more accessible than ever.
 Here are three big reasons why you need to learn coding in an immersive environment.

 People who sign up to online courses often cite flexibility, convenience and it’s ability to fit into your current lifestyle.
 And it’s true - many courses will allow you to work at your own pace, completing modules whenever and where you can.

-But this is a two-edged sword.
+But this is a double-edged sword.
 What most people don’t remember is learning still takes time, energy and the same amount of commitment as any other learning program.
 When people realise you still have to study at night after 8 hours of work, they get demotivated.
 Combined with the low cost of these programs and the lack of structure, it then becomes incredibly easy to just drop out.